 During the one-time migration phase, several data get modified as your company’s operations continue.
 And to make sure that the data migration to Microsoft 365 is precise and up to date, it’s vital to update modifications in the migrated data via delta migration.

 For example, if some changes are made in a document during migration, all those changes must be reflected in the same document migrated to Microsoft 365 via delta migration.

 During one-time Box to Office 365 migration that takes one week or more, a lot of data will be modified, including making changes in files and folders.

-Therefore, the best practice is to initiate delta migration in bulk in order to migrate all the changes in files and folders that have been made during the previous one-time migration.
+Therefore, the best practice is to initiate delta migration in bulk to migrate all the changes in files and folders that have been made during the previous one-time migration.

-In most migration tools, including CloudFuze, you’ll have the option to choose between one-time and delta migration under the ‘Job Type’ or ‘Migration Type’ tab.
+In enterprise-focused migration tools, including CloudFuze, you will have the option to choose between one-time and delta migration under the ‘Job Type’ or ‘Migration Type’ tab.